thysultan/Ally/README.md

 0.4
 ```

-Spaces and appended letters are ignored.
+Underscores and appended letters are ignored.

 ```
-10 000 000km
+10_000_000km
 ```

 ## String